louane20/Bandit-WriteUp/Bandit21/README.md

 ````
 According to what we learned a little while ago.
 We conclude that every second the shell script cronjob_bandit22.sh is executed.
 Let's see what we have inside this script

+ The @reboot is an special keyword that is used by cron to run a job when the system is rebooted.

 ````
 bandit21@bandit:/etc/cron.d$ cat /usr/bin/cronjob_bandit22.sh
 #!/bin/bash